Savernish/forgeNN/README.md

 ## Complete Example

-See `example.py` for a full MNIST classification demo achieving professional results.
+See `examples/` for full fledged demos

 ## Links